Innovative design: Are there opportunities to improve worker health and safety and

 Why might this be relevant?

-The project focuses on using wearable technology for monitoring health hazards in construction, aligning with the goal of improving worker health and safety outcomes through innovative design.
+The project focuses on digitizing health and safety processes in construction, which partially aligns with the question's emphasis on improving worker health and safety through innovative design.